 If your pre-pregnancy fitness level was intermediate, keep doing what you were doing as long as you feel good.

-Before pregnancy, if you were extremely fit, then you will need to scale back your workout intensity.
-Your goals have changed.
+Before pregnancy, if you were extremely fit, then you will need to scale back your workout intensity as your goals have changed.

 High-intensity, high-impact long distance running should be avoided.